scholaraio

 Agent Reference

 This document is the deeper reference for agents and maintainers.
 The root entry docs such as AGENTS.md, CLAUDE.md, and .qwen/QWEN.md are intentionally kept lighter and should stay focused on durable project facts, hard constraints, and navigation.
+For the full repository knowledge map, start at docs/DESIGN.md.

 Instruction Layering